 You can also email us at email@example.com, or call us at 952-368-3553, and when prompted, dial extension 104.
 When you email or call, be sure to share the following information: your first and last name, email address, phone number, the city you live in, and the reason you are emailing/calling.
 A Fur Keeps advocate will return your call within 48 hours.

-Financial assistance may be available for residents of Carver and Scott Counties.
+Financial assistance is currently available only for residents of Carver, Scott, SW Hennepin, and Dakota Counties and income qualifying candidates at this time.
 However, anyone may contact us for resources, guidance and support regarding surrender and rehoming.

 To find out if you qualify for financial support, please click here to review our qualification guidelines.